 ◊ Consultation: Dr. Shine, the Service Director, and Nicola Lupoli, the Trace Metal Laboratory Manager, are available for advice on the types of analyses needed for an upcoming study or grant submission.
 They also work with Center Members on method development for new initiatives, and provide advice on sample collection, sample preservation, archiving, shipping, and customs issues.

 ◊ Lab Capabilities: The Trace Metals Laboratory. major instrumentation includes an Inductively Coupled Plasma-Mass Spectrometer (ICP-MS) for trace level work on analysis of Pb, Zn, Cd, As, Mn, Cu.
 For samples with higher concentrations, an Inductively Coupled Plasma-Optical Emission Spectrophotometer is available.
 The lab is also equipped with a Direct Mercury Analyzer.
 The lab can also support sample preparation, for example, with the Milestone Ultrawave automated microwave digestion unit.
+Click here for analyses and pricing.

 ◊ External Services: For specialized analyses not available at the HSPH laboratory, the Metals Service staff can provide guidance with locating services and through established partnerships with laboratories at other institutions, can often provide NIEHS Center researchers with discounted pricing.